-All Grady-White Boats meet the U.S. Environmental Agency standards in effect at the time of manufacture.
-All boats have an EPA label incorporated within their NMMA certification label.
-For international boats without an NMMA label, a separate label has been included to show compliance with EPA standards.
+All Grady-White boats meet the Environmental Protection Agency standards in effect at the time of manufacture.
+All boats have the EPA label incorporated within their NMMA certification label.

 POLLUTION REGULATIONS

 The U.S. Coast Guard defines restrictions on the discharge of oil or hazardous substances and plastics or garbage in the "Federal Requirements for Boating and Boating Safety".
 You should have received this pamphlet when you registered your boat.
 Detailed below is a summary of those regulations.
 You should read the pamphlet and become familiar with any local restrictions where you operate your vessel.
 Passengers or crew members aboard your boat should also be notified of these regulations.